 Becoming a parent for the first time is exciting, unpredictable, and of course, a little daunting.
 Not only will you have to manage feeding, sleeping and ultimately how to balance discipline with reward, you'll have plenty of financial responsibilities too.
+A new baby puts life insurance on many parents’ to-do list.
 So if you’re not already covered, read our guide to life insurance for new parents.

 When should parents get life insurance?

-There are certain milestone moments when people tend to buy life insurance, and having children is one of them.
+There are certain milestone moments when people tend to buy life insurance, and having a newborn baby is one of them.
 That’s because life insurance helps you protect those who rely on your income – whether that’s a partner or a new baby.
-Understandably, it’s hard to imagine not being around for your children, but getting life insurance can financially protect your family if you die during the length of your policy.
+Understandably, it’s hard to imagine not being around for your children but getting life insurance can financially protect your family if you die during the length of your policy.